Created on Tuesday, 22 June 2010 19:21

-The sun supports almost all life on earth via photosynthesis and drives earth's climate and weather.
+The sun supports almost all life on earth via photosynthesis and drives the earth's climate and weather.
 Solar flares have been connected with weather extremes, and there have been some powerful lightning storms in recent days:

-1. BP temporarily suspended siphoning operations on its Gulf of Mexico oil gusher after a drill ship collecting the oil was hit by lightning;
+1. BP temporarily suspended siphoning operations on its Gulf of Mexico oil gusher after a drillship collecting the oil was hit by lightning;

-3. A bolt of lightning struck a local gasoline storage tank in North Carolina, erupting into a wall of flames that leapt as high as 100 feet and belched a plume of smoke in the shape of an arch across eight lanes of US interstate highway.
+3. A bolt of lightning struck a local gasoline storage tank in North Carolina, erupting into a wall of flames that leaped as high as 100 feet and belched a plume of smoke in the shape of an arch across eight lanes of US interstate highway.

 The one critical factor that did not operate according to plan in many of the recent severe lightning-strikes was the electrical grounding system, which was supposed to draw lightning away from the structures.
 The sun has begun to awaken and possibly exhale a massive solar storm on planet earth's electromagnetic field.
 Are several interlocking factors in play that could bring life as we know it to a stand-still via a catastrophic disruption?

-Our 21st century society is micro-managed by computers, 24/7 internet communications and interlocking electric grids.
+Our 21st-century society is micro-managed by computers, 24/7 internet communications, and interlocking electric grids.
 All are extremely vulnerable to outside forces, both natural and man-made.
 The National Academy of Sciences 2008 report titled "Severe Space Weather Events — Societal and Economic Impacts," predicts that our sophisticated technology is vulnerable to a severe solar storm.
-In a worst case scenario, developed countries with high-tech cities could face blackouts and devastating financial costs 20 times higher than the economic damage caused by Hurricane Katrina.
+In a worst-case scenario, developed countries with high-tech cities could face blackouts and devastating financial costs 20 times higher than the economic damage caused by Hurricane Katrina.
 Sometimes catastrophe records are shattered abruptly by a wide margin.
 Now that it has been recalculated that the BP gusher is spilling over 60,000 barrels of oil a day since April 20th, as opposed to the original estimate of 5,000 barrels per day, this means we are adding the equivalent of one Exxon Valdez catastrophe every four days.
-So far, that equates to more than 13 times the potency of Exxon Valdez in 1989, and counting.
+So far, that equates to more than 13 times the potency of Exxon Valdez in 1989 and counting.

 Coronal Mass Ejections (CME) and Electro-Magnetic Pulse (EMP)

 The most dangerous type of solar flares for humanity are the Coronal Mass Ejections (CMEs) that occur during the most active period of the sun's 11-year cycles.
 This time, the zenith of CMEs is set for 2012 as the solar cycle #24 reaches a crescendo.
-A CME happens when gas erupts from the solar corona — "crown" of outer atmosphere surrounding the sun — and carries a massive amount of radioactive material that can reach earth in three to five days.
+A CME happens when gas erupts from the solar corona — "crown" of the outer atmosphere surrounding the sun — and carries a massive amount of radioactive material that can reach earth in three to five days.
 One potentially catastrophic disruption humanity is not prepared for is an Electro-Magnetic Pulse (EMP) or a burst of electromagnetic radiation from a major Coronal Mass Ejection (CME) from the sun.
 This would create a sudden, massive fluctuation in the earth's electromagnetic field similar to the detonation of a High-altitude Electro-Magnetic Pulse (HEMP) nuclear device.
 The resulting electric and magnetic fields would then couple with electrical grid systems to produce damaging current and voltage surges.